a11exe/handbook/Linux/LinuxUsefulCommands.md

 chown :group1 file1.txt
 chown master:group1 file1.txt
 ```

+**User IDs Range Convention**
+The Linux Standard Base Core Specification defines three different ranges for user IDs,
+the value from 0 to 99, 100 to 999, and 1000 and above.
+Out of these three ranges, the first two ranges are reserved for system users.
+Therefore, for all the regular users we create, it takes up value in the third range, starting from 1000.

 `id` - id command in Linux is used to find out user and group names and numeric ID’s (UID or group ID) of the current user or any other user in the server.
 This command is useful to find out the following information as listed below: